Free Primer Tm Calculator with SantaLucia/Owczarzy Math

 Frequently Asked Questions

-The nearest-neighbor (NN) thermodynamic method is the most accurate for primers between 15-70 nucleotides.
-It accounts for stacking interactions between neighboring base pairs and predicts Tm within ±1-2°C. The Wallace Rule (2°C per A/T + 4°C per G/C) is only suitable for rough estimates of short oligos (<14 nt).
-The %GC method is moderately accurate but assumes standard salt conditions (1M NaCl).
-Our calculator uses the SantaLucia (1998) unified NN parameters.
+For primers between 15-70 nucleotides, the nearest-neighbor (NN) thermodynamic method is usually the best practical choice because it accounts for stacking interactions between neighboring base pairs.
+The Wallace Rule (2°C per A/T + 4°C per G/C) is only suitable for rough estimates of short oligos (<14 nt).
+The %GC method is also a rough estimate and assumes standard salt conditions.
+This calculator uses the SantaLucia (1998) unified NN parameters.

 How does salt concentration affect Tm?